fitnr/lightestbox/README.md

 Create simple lightboxes to pop up images.
 Litebox has no dependencies and weighs in at only 3 kb.

-Litebox is also an ender-ready module, and plays well with domReady.
+Litebox plays well if your favorite browser module-builder, whether it's Browserify, Ender, whatver.
+It especially works will with DomReady.

 ## Boxing